CodeItQuick/CodeItQuick.github.io/_drafts/2025-08-25-Agile-Mindset-What-It-Really-Takes-To-Work-This-Way.md

 I'm going to outline in this article how XP programming applies to agile.
 For the sake of brevity I'll not be outlining each principle, since with 12 values that would make a long article.
 At any rate, XP is heavy on how to write code, testing, and collaboration.
-Its also more heavy than a lot of organizations on how to "plan" software development.
+It's also more heavy than a lot of organizations on how to "plan" software development.
 The majority of organizations kind of shirk this value.

 Finally, I outline the importance of the customer, which XP tends to only mention in passing through several of its sections.